Translating Statements In Exercises 29–34, translate the statemen... | Channels for Pearson+

 Confidence Interval

 A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter.
 It is expressed as an interval estimate, typically calculated as the sample proportion plus or minus the margin of error.
-For example, if 65% of respondents use Snapchat and the margin of error is ±7.9%, the confidence interval would be from 57.1% to 72.9%.
+For example, if 71% of respondents support a statement and the margin of error is ±3%, the confidence interval would be 68% to 74%.

 Recommended video: